mppnet/frontend/docs/protocol.md

 #### Properties
 - `"data"`: The data sent in this custom message.
 Can be any valid JSON.
 - `"p"`: The user id of the client who sent this custom message.
+- `"u"`: The full user info of the client who sent this custom message.
 #### Example
 ```json
 {